Sign into your account

 Students enrolled in Associate of Arts, Associate of Science or Bachelor in Science programs.

 Generally, the online courses are set up in weekly modules with the assignment from each module due by the end of the week.
 It will help you to have a positive experience if you do not let yourself get behind.
 Reading assignments are still based on your textbook.
 Most quizzes and other written submissions are done online.
 Some of the quizzes (multiple choice or true/false) are automatically corrected, which means you will get your results immediately after they are submitted.
 The results will also go to your instructor.
 Other exercises which involve more text such as essays or short answer questions are done with an interactive form in which you may type the text directly or copy and paste the text from another word processing program.
 These are called “interactive” forms because there is an exchange back and forth between the student and the instructor.
 After you submit the form, it goes to your instructor who will then correct it, write comments and give you a grade.
 Your instructor then submits it back to you and a record of all your assignments are kept in your database, including the time and date that it was submitted by you and corrected.
-Discussion is an important part of many classes.
+The discussion is an important part of many classes.
 These are not “live” discussions such as Instant Messenger, but more like a bulletin board where there is a record of all postings.
 You are expected to not only make your own comments but to also respond to other student’s ideas and opinions.
-You may e-mail your instructor ANY time you have a question.
+You may e-mail your instructor anytime you have a question.

 Student participants could be required to post materials electronically.
 An online student has the responsibility for making the initial contact with the instructor, maintaining weekly correspondence, and/or submitting assigned work on a regular basis to be considered “Active.”
 Failure to submit work regularly results in a student’s being considered absent.

-No. You will spend as much time, if not more, on your distance class as you would for the same course taught in a classroom.
+No. You will spend as much time, if not more, in your distance class as you would for the same course taught in a classroom.
 Since you will not have a face-to-face relationship with your instructor, you might have to do some additional reading.

-The learning processes in a Distance Learning class are “learner centered.”
+The learning processes in a Distance Learning class are “learner-centered.”
 There is no regular prompting by the instructor to read, study and complete assignments.
 You must be motivated and disciplined to learn.
 It is helpful to set a daily study and work schedule and stick to it.
 Distance Learning is not for everybody.